chrisavl/hatman/README.md

  * counter   -> count
  * gauge     -> value

-Statman keys are flattened and join with a space, e.g {my, key} to "my key".
+Statman keys are flattened and join with a "/", e.g {my, key} to "my/key".

 Pretty much a carbon copy of [newrelic-erlang](https://github.com/wooga/newrelic-erlang).